unaiur/home-assistant.io/source/_integrations/maxcube.markdown

     required: false
     type: integer
     default: 62910
+  shared:
+    description: Allows to share the MAX!
+Cube with other software.
+The MAX!
+Cube hardware is not designed to run in this mode; [factory resets has been reported while operating in shared mode](https://github.com/hackercowboy/python-maxcube-api/issues/12).
+    required: false
+    type: boolean
+    default: False
   scan_interval:
     description: The update interval in seconds
     required: false
     type: integer
     default: 300

 {% endconfiguration %}

 ### Problems connecting or setting up